The-Politico/politico-interactive-templates/docs/templates.md

 ### Function Replacement

-For example, if your template has a folder that should be called the same as your user's project name you can use provide a function that returns the `project-name` of the template context:
+For example, if your template has a folder that should be called the same as your user's project name you can use provide a function that returns the `projectName` of the template context:

 ```javascript
 // .pitrc